thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

 :::

 The `wasm_module` field specifies the canister module to be installed.
-The system supports multiple encodings of the `wasm_module` field, as described in [Canister module format](#canister-module-format):
+The system supports multiple encodings of the `wasm_module` field, as described in [Cube module format](#canister-module-format):

 -   If the `wasm_module` starts with byte sequence `[0x00, 'a', 's', 'm']`, the system parses `wasm_module` as a raw WebAssembly binary.